CDSoft/hcalc/README.md

     : f(5)
     =       10

-Functions can also be defined with multiple statements and be recursive.
+Functions can be defined with multiple statements and be recursive.

     : fib(n) = (f1=fib(n-1); f2=fib(n-2); n<2 ?
 1 : f1+f2)